IceHe/lib/mac/setup-guide.md

 - `~/.gitignore_global`
 - …

-Or configure git via commands. e.g. for me :
+Or configure git via commands, e.g. for the author :

 1. Add the common configurations